 Nominet, which controls .uk domains including .co.uk, .org.uk and .gov.uk, has restricted which substitute characters can appear in domain names, which limits this type of attack for UK-registered domains.
 Always check the full URL in your browser’s address bar before entering any credentials.

-Spear phishing is a more targeted form of the attack.
+Spear phishing attacks are a more targeted form of the attack.
 Rather than sending generic messages in bulk, attackers use publicly available information to tailor emails to a specific person or organisation.
 This makes the message harder to dismiss as obvious spam.

 The example above shows how a spear phishing email can evade detection by containing very little content while still creating pressure to respond.
 By prompting the victim to reply from their personal device, the attacker bypasses workplace security measures entirely.
 There are many variations on this approach, but the underlying tactic is the same: use just enough personalisation to appear credible.